tunnckoCore/ncc/README.md

 Simple CLI for compiling a Node.js module into a single file, together with all its dependencies, gcc-style.

+**NOTE: A fork of [@zeit/ncc](https://github.com/zeit/ncc) to add support for `mainFields` option, which allows ES Modules as input, so we _can_ get even smaller bundles because of tree-shaking.
+See [issue #236 there](https://github.com/zeit/ncc/issues/236).
+Basically, the only important and needed/changed thing can be seen at [this PR](https://github.com/tunnckoCore/ncc/pull/1).**

 ## Motivation

 - Publish minimal packages to npm